Morris135212/Fall_Detection/README.md

 <details open>
 <summary>Fall Detection Inference</summary>

-The script below shows how to do Fall detection inference
+The script below shows how to do Fall detection inference.
 ```python
 from models.common import DetectMultiBackend
 import torch